 Again if you are, say so.
-You want to sound positive, so find out how much travelling is involved before you turn down the job.
+You want to sound positive, so find out how much travelling is involved before you accept/decline the job.

 How often are you off sick?

-This can be a difficult question to answer if you are frequently off sick or you have just recovered from a prolonged period of illness.
+This can be a difficult question to answer if you are frequently off sick or you have just recovered from a prolonged period of illness – just be honest.
 If you have generally enjoyed good health and this period of illness is not typical then you should say so.